geohackweek/geohackweek.github.io/projects/readme.md

 #### The problem

-_What real-world problem are you trying to address?
+What geospatial problem are you going to explore?
 Provide a few sentences.
-If this is a technical exploration of software or data science methods, explain why this work is important in a broader context._
+If this is a technical exploration of software or data science methods, explain why this work is important in a broader context.

 #### Application Example

-_List one specific application of this work._
+List one specific application of this work.

 #### Sample data

-_If you already have some data to explore, briefly describe it here (size, format, how to access)_
+If you already have some data to explore, briefly describe it here (size, format, how to access).

-#### Project Ideas/Steps
+#### Specific Questions

-_List the specific tasks you want to accomplish._
+List the specific tasks you want to accomplish or research questions you want to answer.

 #### Existing methods

-_How would you or others traditionally try to address this problem?_
+How would you or others traditionally try to address this problem?

-#### Potential tools
+#### Proposed methods/tools

-_Building from what you learn at geohackweek, what new approaches would you like to try to implement?_
+Building from what you learn at geohackweek, what new approaches would you like to try to implement?

 #### Background reading

-_optional: links to manuscripts or technical documents for more in-depth analysis._
+Optional: links to manuscripts or technical documents for more in-depth analysis.